trivoallan/edx-platform/docs/en_us/course_authors/source/building_course/establish_grading_policy.rst

   .. image:: ../Images/Progress_tab.png
     :width: 800
     :alt: Image of the student Progress tab

+Each item in the X axis of the chart is for a graded subsection.
+Graded problems in units are not broken out in the chart; the score from each problem in the subsection is added to that vertical bar.

+Graded subsections are grouped in the chart by the assignment type, not chronological order.
+For example, all homework exercises are grouped together, followed by labs, then exams.

 .. note:: The **x** for an assignment in the Progress tab indicates that the assignment grade is currently dropped.
 You configure how many assignments are dropped when you :ref:`Configure the Assignment Types`.